96boards/documentation/ConsumerEdition/GPIO/LSExpansionHeader/README.md

 Below is an image of the DragonBoard™ 410c(one of our 96Boards), and a diagram illustrating the interfaces available on the low-speed expansion header.
 Even though the DragonBoard 410c is used in this example, all 96Boards can be paired to this diagram.

-The 40 pin low speed expansion header can be found on the board here (black protrusion, next to the analog expansion header holes):
+The 40 pin low-speed expansion header can be found on the board here (black protrusion, next to the 16 pin analog expansion header holes):

 <a href="" align="left" target="_blank"><img src="http://i.imgur.com/k4zh8Mo.png" data-canonical-src="http://i.imgur.com/k4zh8Mo.png" width="255" height="180" /></a>

+This particular header is home to the many usable GPIO interfaces.
+In order to follow the [GPIO](), [I2C](), and [SPI]() example guides, you will need access to this header.
+Members of the 96Boards community and other third party vendors have created a variety of "Mezzanine" products to make accessing these interfaces easier.
+To read more about the line of Mezzanine products please visit the [Mezzanine Products Page](../../../MezzanineProducts/README.md).

 <a href="" align="left" target="_blank"><img src="http://i.imgur.com/yH9s441.png" data-canonical-src="http://i.imgur.com/yH9s441.png" width="180" height="240" /></a>
 <a href="" align="right" target="_blank"><img src="http://i.imgur.com/zo44YPE.jpg" data-canonical-src="http://i.imgur.com/zo44YPE.jpg" width="280" height="220" /></a>